Anytime Replanning of Robot Coverage Paths for Partially Unknown Environments: Simulation Results

-When comparing with OARP-Original, both OARP-Replan approaches achieve more optimal coverage, with the gap increasing as initial paths get longer (larger maps).
-This is because MILP-0 does not limit the change to the coverage path, leading to longer replanning times and resulting robot stoppages (Fig. \ref{fig:comparison-fixed-clutter} (b)).
+\docupdate{When comparing with OARP-Original and the HR approach \cite{vandermeulenTurnminimizingMultirobotCoverage2019}, both OARP-Replan approaches achieve faster coverage times, with the gap increasing as initial paths get longer (larger maps).
+This is because both \docupdate{ILP}-0 and the HR approach do not limit the change to the coverage path}, leading to longer replanning times and resulting robot stoppages (Fig. \ref{fig:comparison-fixed-clutter} (b)).
 In contrast, OARP-Replan approaches cause little to no stoppage.
-We expect this difference in performance to be exaggerated in weaker computation setups, such as onboard computers on robot platforms.
-Between the OARP-Replan approaches, OARP-Replan-1 consistently produces slightly better path costs than OARP-Replan-2.
+We expect this difference in performance to be exaggerated in weaker computation setups, such as onboard computers on robot platforms. \docupdate{The OARP-Replan approaches also outperform the SB approach as a result of minimizing the number of ranks (turns) in the coverage path.
+However, we observe that the SB approach performs well on the map with the longest base coverage time when compared to the other baselines.
+Note that this map is not the largest in terms of area, so we reason that the performance of SB is more closely related to map area than to base coverage time (which may be influenced by complex layouts/geometry).} Between the OARP-Replan approaches, OARP-Replan-1 consistently plans paths with slightly shorter coverage times than OARP-Replan-2.

+\emph{\textbf{Varying Clutter Dataset:}} We also conducted similar experiments using the varying clutter dataset, where we ran 5 trials for each clutter level. \docupdate{The map chosen for this dataset has a base coverage time of 944\textit{s}.
+Fig. \ref{fig:comparison-varying-clutter} shows the results of the coverage time comparisons.
+In Fig. \ref{fig:comparison-varying-clutter}(a), we plot the difference between the total coverage time and base coverage time.} We observe that the OARP-Replan approaches outperform GD replan by 18\% on average, with the performance gap increasing with clutter level.
+This is because, with more obstacles, GD replan causes many detours, while the OARP-Replan approaches tend to shorten such detours.